UCLA Life Sciences is building a community of stellar scientists

 Dr. Tracy Johnson

 Dr. Tracy Johnson joined the faculty of UCLA’s department of Molecular, Cell, and Developmental Biology in 2013.
 Her research focuses on how cells synthesize, splice, and process RNA to regulate gene expression.
-Dr. Johnson is the Maria Rowena Ross Chair of Cell Biology and Biochemistry.
-She is also Life Sciences’ Associate Dean for Inclusive Excellence.
+Dr. Johnson is the the holder of the Keith and Cecilia Terasaki Presidential Endowed Chair.
+She is currently the Dean of the Life Sciences division.

 As a Howard Hughes Medical Institute professor, Dr. Johnson created a UCLA/ HHMI Pathways to Success program that actively recruits a diverse and select group of incoming freshmen; places them in learning communities and within a mentoring network; and immerses them in an authentic research experience.
 Since 2015, Johnson has worked with the director of UCLA’s Institute for Quantitative and Computational Biosciences, Dr. Alexander Hoffmann, to lead the Bruins In Genomics Summer Undergraduate Research Program, aimed at developing future leaders in biological/biomedical sciences and at improving diversity at the graduate level throughout the University of California system.